 With over 150 projects, ASA is a master in the design of educational and health facilities where each building’s structure itself is viewed as an “added tool” contributing to a child’s growth and stimulation or facilitating the patients’ healing.

 In 2019 the current partners founded ASAreacts, a social enterprise that develops non-profit projects in contexts of very limited means.
 One such project is Ubugingo (or “well-being” in Kinyarwanda), developed to help the Government of Rwanda to achieve the SDG 2050 by tackling the smallest chain of the health system, the Health Post (HP).

 The Health Post is the most diffused health facility in the territory.
 It provides first aid, sanitation, and health assistance to the local communities.
 The current number of HPs in the Country is only 500.
 In order to accomplish the Sustainable Development Goals, the Government of Rwanda will need to provide 1600 Health Posts by 2050.

 ASA designed three different sizes of HPs: Small, Medium, and Large, with a modular system that allows the developer to choose the most suitable size to implement according to its financial capacity, the social context, the needs of the health services in the area, and the land size.

-ASA education and development centers work to reverse decades of structural inequality that denied rural Rwandans the educational opportunities more readily available to their urban counterparts.
+Through this kind of project, ASA reacts to the local constraints and the social needs of health, sanitation, and education improvement through projects that work to reverse decades of structural inequality that denied rural Rwandans opportunities more readily available to their urban counterparts.